Stop 1

 We have now come to the end of this episode of the Slow Art Guide.

-If you enjoyed this Slow Art Guide, you can check out our other episodes featuring different artworks.
+If you enjoyed this episode, you can check out our other episodes, which feature different artworks.
 Each Slow Art Guide is developed with unique slow looking and mindfulness practices to help you look at an artwork meaningfully.
-Artworks featured in the Slow Art Guide are from The Care Collection, a selection of artworks from the National Collection that are thematically organised for programmes that support wellbeing.
+Artworks featured in the Slow Art Guide are from The Care Collection, a selection of artworks from the National Collection that are thematically organised for programmes that support well-being.

-If you need a dedicated space for sensory and emotional rest, you can also visit the Calm Room, located in Basement 1 of the Gallery’s City Hall Wing.
-In the Calm Room, you can experience a 10-minute focused mindfulness practice.
+If you need a dedicated space for sensory and emotional rest, you can visit the Calm Room, which is located in Basement 1 of the Gallery’s City Hall Wing.
+In the Calm Room, you can experience a ten-minute focused mindfulness exercise.

-We now invite you to continue your journey throughout the Gallery, and to take your time to slow down and appreciate the art all around you.
+We now invite you to continue your journey through the Gallery.
+Take your time to appreciate the art all around you.

 Transcript